 Let’s be honest sometimes the difference between one premium model and the other is usually something trifle that does not majorly shift the balance.
-So should you buy the medium priced Smart Series 6500 or the highly priced Oral B Genius 9000?
-Is there any justification for the extra money spent in upgrading?
+So should you buy the medium-priced Oral B 6500 or the highly-priced Genius 9000 ?
+Is there any justification for the extra money spent on upgrading?

 - They both have a Pro timer that tracks how long you brush your teeth.
 The way Oral B names its models can be confusing, for the purposes of this comparison, we shall treat the Oral B Pro 6500 and Smart Series 6500 as the same, because they are essentially the same.

 - Both Black coloured version of 6500 and 9000 come with contrasting white brush heads.
 However, only recently have we started to see Oral B compatible Black brush heads being introduced in the market.

 Detailed Comparison: What’s the difference between

 The Genius 9000 uses Lithium batteries that are known to be long-lasting.
 It is actually the first Oral B model to use the Lithium batteries, most Oral B models including the Smart Series 6500 use Nickel Metal Hydride which does not last long.